Derived Foliations: Reeb stability and algebraic integrability

 It remains to show that the holonomy group $H_y=Hol_y(\F^h)$ is finite for all $y$.
 For this, we use the same techniques.
-We write the maximal leaf $\cL_y^{max}(\F^h)$ as the limit, in the Hilbert scheme, of compact leaves with trivial holonomy $\cL_{y_i}^{max}(\F^h)$.
-This limit can be arranged as a diagram of analytic spaces
+We write the maximal leaf $\cL_y^{max}(\F^h)$ as the limit, in the Hilbert scheme of $X$, of a sequence $\cL_{y_i}^{max}(\F^h)$ of compact leaves with trivial holonomy.
+We can fit this limit in a diagram of analytic spaces

-where $S$ is a small holomorphic disk, $Z$ is flat and proper with connected fibers over $S$, and $Z \to X \times S$ is a closed immersion.
-Let $Z_0=\cL_y^{max}(\F^h) \subset X$ be the fiber at the central point $0 \in S$, and $Z_t \subset X$ denotes the "generic" or Milnor fiber.
-The nearby cycles in dimension $0$ form a constructible sheaf on $X_0$, and therefore any open cover $U_i$ of $X_0$ in $X$ can be refined to a cover such that each $U_i\cap X_t$ has a uniformly bounded number of connected components.
-By covering $X_0$ with $U_i$ belonging to our basis $\B$ for the topology, we deduce the existence of an \'etale morphism $V \to X^h\sslash \F^h$ covering the point $y$, and such that $\pi^{-1}(V)\cap \cL_{y_i}^{max}(\F^h)$ possesses at most $m$ connected components for some fixed integer $m$.
+where $S$ is a small holomorphic disk, $Z$ is flat and proper with connected fibers over $S$, $Z \to X \times S$ is a closed immersion, and $Z_0=\cL_y^{max}(\F^h) \subset X$ is the central fiber at the point $0 \in S$.
+We let $Z_t \subset X$ denotes the "generic" or Milnor fiber.
+The nearby cycles in dimension $0$ form a constructible sheaf on the central fiber $X_0$, and therefore any open cover $U_i$ of $X_0$ in $X$ can be refined to a cover such that each $U_i\cap X_t$ has a number of connected components which is uniformly bounded.
+By covering $X_0$ with $U_i$ belonging to our basis $\B$ for the topology (see the construction of $X\sslash \F$ in \S \ref{subsec_existencethm}), we deduce the existence of an \'etale morphism $V \to X^h\sslash \F^h$ covering the point $y$, and such that $\pi^{-1}(V)\cap \cL_{y_i}^{max}(\F^h)$ possesses at most $m$ connected components for some fixed integer $m$.
 Equivalently, let $G \rightrightarrows V$ be the \'etale groupoid induced on $V$, so that $[V/G]$ is an open substack in $X^h\sslash \F^h$.
 Then, all the orbits of the points $y_i$ are finite of order at most $m$ in $V$.
-As a result, if $h \in G_y$ is a point in the stabilizer of $y \in V$, since all $y_i$'s have trivial holonomies, we must have that $h^m$ is the identity near $y_i$, for all $i$ (for all $i$ big enough such that $h^m$ is defined at $y_i$).
-By analytic continuation we have that $h^m=id$.
+As a result, if $h \in G_y$ is a point in the stabilizer of $y \in V$, since all the $y_i$'s have trivial holonomies, we must have that $h^m$ is the identity near $y_i$, for all $i$ (for all $i$ big enough such that $h^m$ is defined at $y_i$).
+By analytic continuation, we have that $h^m=id$.
 Now, let $H_y$ be the holonomy group at a point $y$.
 We have seen that $H_y$ is of finite exponent $m$.
 Moreover, as it is a subgroup of the group of germs of holonomorphic isomorphisms of $\CC^d$ at $0$, it must be finite (see \cite[Lem.
 2]{MR1913291}).